-CHPS believes in the collaborative approach for the development of all of its resources.
+Our responsibility CHPS believes in the collaborative approach for the development of all of its resources.
 To this end, our board of directors and technical committee are made up of representatives from all aspects of school design, construction and operation.
 All of CHPS resources are subject to two public reviews before they are released for public use.

-To date, over two hundred schools have been built using CHPS' high performance school standards, which means more kids have access to health, environmentally friendly, safe school buildings.
+Accomplishments To date, over two hundred schools have been built using CHPS' high performance school standards, which means more kids have access to health, environmentally friendly, safe school buildings.
 Thirteen states have embraced CHPS and created a state-specific building standard adapted specifically for their climate and local building codes.
 Thousands of professionals have attended our trainings and online webinars.
 Hundreds of high performance, healthy, green products are available in our products database and more are added every day.
 And this is just the beginning.

-CHPS helps facilitate and inspire change in our educational system.
+Priorities CHPS helps facilitate and inspire change in our educational system.
 The goals of CHPS are to fundamentally change the design, construction and operation of schools to: